 Universal integrations give IT the tools to make user orchestration seamless.
-IT now has the ability to onboard and offboard with ease and completion because they are able to integrate their entire stack.
-Additionally, data protection is elevated to new heights with universal integrations—users will have unparalleled insights into their applications, where their sensitive data lives, and the ability to take remediatory actions where necessary.
+IT now has the ability to onboard and offboard with ease and completion across their entire stack.
+Additionally, data protection is elevated to new heights with universal integrations.
+Users have unparalleled insights into their applications, sensitive data locations.
+In addition, they have the ability to take remediatory actions where necessary.

 Universal integrations provide unrivaled operational intelligence; the ability to see where all of your digital assets live and how they interact gives IT all the tools they need in order to successfully tame their SaaS environment.

 Empowered outcomes, operational intelligence, and universal intelligence have influenced BetterCloud’s approach to integrations.
 As you work with BetterCloud integrations, each of them will offer one or more of the following capabilities:

 - The ability to take actions in a cloud application

 - The ability to receive alerts from a cloud application